-- 4.58 To be brought forward as a single phase from 2026-2027. - 4.59 The construction programme is expected to commence during 2024, subject to gaining planning permission and the necessary approvals.
-The number of dwellings to be built per year would be subject to market conditions, however, it is understood that Phase 1(a) (i.e. the first 216 dwellings) would be completed by 2030 including the link road to be completed thereafter and the whole development to be completed by 2036.
+4.47 The construction programme is expected to commence during 2022, subject to gaining planning permission and the necessary approvals.
+The number of dwellings to be built per year would be subject to market conditions, however, it is understood that Phase 1(a) (i.e. the first 229 dwellings) would be completed by 2026 with the remainder of the link road to be completed thereafter and the whole development to be completed by 2033.